hunterirving/matryoshka/readme.md

 ## licenses
 this project is licensed under the <a href="/LICENSE.txt">GNU General Public License v3.0</a>.

-the MedievalSharp font by <a href="http://www.identifont.com/show?3DQU">Wojciech Kalinowski</a> is licensed under the <a href="/resources/fonts/LICENSE (MedievalSharp).txt">SIL Open Font License, version 1.1</a>.

 the Basteleur font by <a href="https://keussel.studio/">Keussel</a> (distributed by <a href="https://velvetyne.fr/">Velvetyne</a>) is licensed under the <a href="/resources/fonts/LICENSE (Basteleur Moonlight).txt">SIL Open Font License, version 1.1</a>.